-3.1.1 Collaboration with Muzzley
+A. Collaboration with Muzzley

 To explaining all the steps of this prototype i need to start explaining the origin of this dissertation.
-This work was made in collaboration with Muzzley [Muzzley, 2016].
+This work was made in collaboration with Muzzley Muzzley [20].
 Muzzley is a young start-up company working on the IoT world, and they have the brilliant idea of creating an app that can join together many IoT devices simplifying the way we interact with them.
 I was surprised with their great working ambient and I feel privileged to be able to do this dissertation with their collaboration.
 In Muzzley's "home" i can find some IoT devices to work with and thereby to test my prototype.
 I also benefit of great know-how inside this theme to overcome all my doubts.
 This work can be very important to Muzzley team because this is a feature that they want to implement in their app in the future and, as a consequence, the main reason for the arise of this dissertation theme.

-3.2 Prototype Architecture
+B. Prototype Architecture

 To begin our prototype we need to design a structure to define how we will get the data from the IoT devices.
 As we already know, all the devices sends info into the network that is connected.
 The first step was to find a way to receive this information so that we can use it on our prototype.
 Taking advantage of the huge know-how from Muzzley, i was advised to use a tool called Charles Proxy.
-This tool is a HTTP proxy that enables a view of all the HTTP and SSL / HTTPS traffic between their machine and the Internet including requests, responses and the HTTP headers and it works as a man-in-the-middle to catch all the info that the devices are sending inside the network.
+This tool is a HTTP proxy that enables a view of all the HTTP and SSL / HTTPS traffic between their machine and the Internet including requests, responses and the HTTP headers and it works as a man-inthe-middle to catch all the info that the devices are sending inside the network.
 So we will have three main components in this architecture:

-- The IoT devices that are sending information through the network (right on figure 3.1) - A computer that is running Charles Proxy working as man-in-the-middle - One device (in our case a smartphone) that is receiving information from the devices (left on figure 3.1)
+• The IoT devices that are sending information through the network (right on Figure Figure 1)

+$\cdot\,$ A computer that is running Charles Proxy working as man-in-the-middle

+$\cdot$ One device (in our case a smartphone) that is receiving information from the devices (left on Figure 1)

-Figure 3.1: Prototype Architecture
+Figure 1.
+Prototype Architecture

 When the information is sent from the IoT devices to the destination (in this case the smartphone) the computer acting as man-in-the-middle will be able to see the data.
-You can find an example of this data in APPENDIX A. This information will be necessary to prepare our prototype dataset and will also serve as input to test our prototype and try to identify the device that is communicating.
+This information will be necessary to prepare our prototype dataset and will also serve as input to test our prototype and try to identify the device that is communicating.

-3.2.1 Device Data
+C. Device Data

 Using the method explained above it was possible to get the data to prepare our dataset.
 Each information we receive from a device is a communication file.
 One device can generate one or more communication files, for example one smart light can send a file informing the status of color and brightness and other file with the current schedule to turn On/Off.
 The communication files are sent by the devices in eXtensible Markup Language (XML) or JavaScript Object Notation (JSON) formats.
 We could not retrieve communication files from all the devices because some of them, even with the Secure Socket Layer (SSL) certificate installed on Charles Proxy, remains encrypted.
-In our data collection we were able to get info from 15 different devices (Figure 3.2).
+In our data collection we were able to get info from 15 different devices.
 These devices originated a total of 37 communication files.
 Afterwards we made another data collection where able to get an additional 24 communication files from 5 new devices.
 This was the data we use to start out tests.